ghostiek/CICD-Presentation/GitBasics/git.md

 We have been able to keep a history of all changes made locally and that's great but in order to share our code we will need to push our code to a remote repository.

 ## Working with Remote Repositories

+First, lets rename our master branch to main.
+By default `git init` names it master, but since I wrote this entire tutorial mentioning the `main` branch we will be renaming the branch by running `git branch -m master main`.

 We will be using github to host our remote repository.
 So we go to the `+` sign on our account and create a new repository.
 We then follow the very simple instructions.
 Since we already did most of it we will simply run `git remote add origin git@github.com:ghostiek/test.git` to tell our git repo that we need to modify code in this location.